harisqazi1/ansible/ansible_cheatsheet.md

 # Ansible

 I have never personally used Ansible before.
 I recently was planning on updating my Linux script for speeding up the process for setting up a Pop\_OS! desktop, when I realized that I can learn about Ansible while trying to set it up for my own usage.
-This post will be my notes I take while learning about the topic. **My configuration is at:** [**https://github.com/harisqazi1/ansible**](https://github.com/harisqazi1/ansible)**.**
+This post will be my notes I take while learning about the topic.

 ## Notes